-The Market offers merchants a central city location with a constant flow of enthusiastic customers who are there to shop, to bargain and to buy.
+The Market offers merchants a constant flow of enthusiastic and loyal customers.
 There are three sheds, two open-air and one enclosed.
 Open-air shed stalls are available on a seasonal basis and enclosed shed spaces are also available.
-For specific rental rate information, call the Market Supervisor, Tuesday through Friday from 7 a.m. to 1 p.m.
+For specific rental rate and other vending information, call the Market Supervisor, Tuesday through Friday from 7 a.m. to 1 p.m.
 (585) 428-6907.

 Click here for a page that includes applications and instructions for regular market and special event vendors.

 No smoking under the sheds or where food is displayed or consumed.

 No dogs are allowed in the Market, except for service dogs.
 And do not leave dogs in vehicles.
 A car can heat up to over 100 degrees even when it feels cool outside!

 No bicycle riding on Market grounds.
 Biking to the Market is encouraged, though--just walk your bike to the racks.